 3. High Cost of Living

-However, Bellevue also offers plenty of free things to do so it does not cost a lot to entertain yourself around the city.
+However, Bellevue offers plenty of free things to do so it does not cost a lot to entertain yourself around the city.